tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## Constructors

-Constructors are methods used to create new instances of the class.
+Constructors are methods used to create new instances (objects) of the class.
 The default constructor for the class looks like the one above, with `new Bicycle()`.

 The constructor uses the same name as the class and is followed by parentheses (because constructors are methods).